 As technology is evolving and so is our understanding of how products should work ideally, new UX/UI tools and trends appear.
 An inexperienced designer or a novice entrepreneur may have difficulties when highlighting the main, vital information.
-In this extensive interview Fingers Media designers Daria and Denis shared the key principles and elements of beautiful UI and convenient UX, their attitude to trends and examples of real working products.
+In this extensive interview Fingers Media app design company designers Daria and Denis shared the UX/UI best practices, mobile app design tips and examples of real working products.

 Denis Dyagilev - 5+ years of experience in UX/UI and graphic design, 10+ projects at Fingers Media